 Anyone who has developed an application from an early stage will agree that the development process contains a ridiculous amount of boilerplate.
-If you’re unfamiliar with the term boilerplate, this Wikipedia article could help you get started.
+If you’re unfamiliar with the term boilerplate, this Wikipedia article could help shed a light.
 Boilerplate is “is the sections of code that have to be included in many places with little or no alteration”.
 The problem isn’t that boilerplate is unnecessary, on the contrary, boilerplate code is actually quite necessary (If you’re planning on arguing against this, try writing a program without using methods).
 The main issue is that the time you spend on the boilerplate code would be so much better spent on the actual functionality of your app.

 It’s a dirty job, but someone has to do it

-Wouldn’t it be nice if someone wrote it all your boilerplate for you so that you could get to what’s important?
+Wouldn’t it be nice if someone wrote all your boilerplate for you so that you could get to what’s important?
 Well, I’m here to tell you that many already have and no, smart ass, I’m not talking about the SDK that you’re using to develop your app.
 I am talking about the numerous open source libraries out there that you can use.
 No matter how new and unique your app is, you’re going to run into the same problems as many before you have and some of those nice and friendly developers have shared their work, free of charge, on beautiful places on the internet like Stackoverflow, Github, Bitbucket, and more.
 All you have to do is reach out and get it.
 Make sure the licensing terms work for you (Most are licensed under the Apache v2 Open Source License).
 Don’t re-invent the wheel.

 Sharing the wealth

 Butterknife is a view “injection” library for Android.
 If you don’t know what that means, here’s a hint: You have no idea how sick and tired of typing

 Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Gson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.
 Don’t take my word for it, though, read about it here.
-That’s where I ripped the above text from.